Skip to main content

 What’s still the same?
 It's still best to shop around if possible, and always try to avoid filling up on the motorway as prices are astronomical.
 Supermarkets are usually the cheapest option, although not always.

-Look out for Total garages too, as just occasionally they're as cheap as supermarkets – there's some evidence this is the case where they're close to refineries, but it's also often the case where they're right next to supermarkets, which you'd expect to undercut them.
+Look out for Total garages too, as often they're as cheap as supermarkets – even when they're right next to each other and you'd expect the supermarket to undercut them.

 Don't expect to find manned stations 24/7, especially out in the sticks.
 It's much more likely you'll need to use a credit or debit card-operated unmanned station.